 - 1. Who can be a Para Athlete in Track and Field? - 2.
 Who is a Special Olympics Unified Athlete?
 Partner? - 3.
-What is a Unified Relay?
-Who can be on a Unified Relay team? - 4.
+What is the Unified Banner event?
+Where can I find more information about this event? - 4.
 How does a Para or Unified athlete qualify for Provincials? - 5.
 How do I register a Para or Unified athlete? - 6.
-What events can Para and Unified athletes compete in at Provincials? - 7.
+What events do Para and Unified athletes compete in at Provincials? - 7.
 Can other Para events be added to Provincials? - 8.
 How does the scoring work? - 9.
-Do my ambulatory athletes have to use the starting blocks? - 10.
-Can I run with my athlete who has an intellectual disability? - 11.
+Do my ambulatory athletes have to use the starting blocks?

+- 10. Can I run with my athlete who has an intellectual disability? - 11.
 What weight of shot put do Para athletes throw? - 12.
 How will Para and Unified athletes be grouped for events? - 13.
 How are Para and Unified medals awarded at ASAA Provincials? - 14.
-What if an athlete in a wheelchair does not have the right type of chair to use on the track? - 15.
-I'm not sure how to coach Para or Special Olympics athletes, who can I talk to?
+What if an athlete in a wheelchair does not have the right type of chair to use on the track?